isotopp/isotopp.github.io/content/posts/2021-09-15-mysql-tracing-a-single-query-with-performanceschema.md

 A lot of information about query execution can be gathered from P_S.
 The query execution can be broken down in statements, stages and waits.
 Specifically, statements collect a lot of interesting quality flags.
-Stages can collect percentages of completion for long running queries and give a general feel about where in the query execution time is spent.
+Stages can collect percentages of completion for long-running queries and give a general feel about where in the query execution time is spent.
 Waits should be able to attribute time to individual operations in the database server, but specifically for file I/O this seems to be more complicated, and I have not been able to solve it.

 We can see waits for I/O summary tables, and we can see a lot of other statistical information in other summary tables.